Xyce/Xyce/test/ReadMe_RegressionTesting.txt

 ctest ABM_EXPLN

 for all the tests in the ABM_EXPLN directory.

+Another useful option is "--print-labels"  Running  "ctest --print-labels" will output a list of all test labels in alphabetical order.

+Note:  Xyce's unit tests were not originally part of the regression testing system that used tags which have been converted to labels.
+All of Xyce's unittests now have the label unittest.
+So "ctest -N -L unittest " will show the list of available unittests (over 1600 if Google Test is available and build time.)

 When using the options like "-L" and "-LE" keep in mind that ctest applies a logical AND to the results.
 So "-L resistor" "-L  capacitor" will select tests that have BOTH the